 On 14th October 1976 a memorial for Ian Fraser, Baron Fraser of Lonsdale, was unveiled in the west cloister of Westminster Abbey.
-The memorial, of blue Coniston slate with a bronze profile head, was designed by David McFall and given by Lord Fraser's family and St Dunstan's (a charity for the blind).
-The inscription reads:
+The memorial, of blue Coniston slate with a bronze profile head, was designed by David McFall and given by Lord Fraser's family and St Dunstan's (a charity for the blind now re-named Blind Veterans UK).

 His coat of arms is shown above the tablet and at the base is a metal plate with a braille version of the inscription.

 Lord Fraser was born in Eastbourne in Sussex, a son of William Percy Fraser and his wife Ethel (Cooke).
 He was educated at Marlborough School and Sandhurst Military Academy.
-He was Chairman of St Dunstan's from 1921-74 and was knighted in 1934, becoming a Life Peer in 1958.
-From 1947-58 he was National President of the Royal British Legion.
-He was a Companion of Honour.
-He married Irene Mace and died on 19th December 1974.
-His grave is at Drumbeg church, Belfast.
+As the inscription says, he was blinded on the Somme, by a sniper's bullet.
+He was Chairman of St Dunstan's from 1921-1974 and was knighted in 1934, becoming a Life Peer in 1958.
+From 1947-1958 he was National President of the Royal British Legion and served on the council of the Royal National Institute for the Blind (RNIB).
+He also served as M.P. for Morecambe and Lonsdale and was made a Companion of Honour.
+He married Irene Mace in 1918 and they had one daughter.
+He died in London on 19th December 1974.

-(St Dunstan's is now known as Blind Veterans.
-The centenary service was held in the Abbey on 6th October 2015)
+The centenary service for the charity was held in the Abbey on 6th October 2015.

 Oxford Dictionary of National Biography 2004

 14th October 1976